ThomasFoydel/mern-heroku-template/README.md

 # a template for mern projects to be deployed to heroku

-To make it run locally you need to run <b>npm i</b> from the root folder, then <b>cd client</b> and <b>npm i</b> again.
+To make it run locally you need to run <b>npm i</b> from the root folder.

+If you are using this as a starting point, then <b>cd client</b> and <b>npm i</b> again.

-Rename your React app project folder "client" and replace the client folder with it.
+If you already have an app built, just rename your React app project folder "client" and replace the client folder with it.
 Import/use your express routes in index.js.

 ## To deploy to Heroku, all of these commands must be run in a terminal <u>from the root folder of your project</u>: